AbelM2002/IS247-Group4-Project/README.md

 ## Docker Overview

 **Docker allows us to containerize the Java app.
-We created a Dockerfile that uses the `openjdk:23` image, copies compiled code, and runs it with `java Main`.
+We created a Dockerfile that uses the openjdk:23 image, copies compiled code, and runs it with java Main.
-To build the image: `docker build -t hello-java .`
+To build the image: docker build -t hello-java .
-To run the app in a container: `docker run hello-java` **
+To run the app in a container: `docker run hello-java